streetmix/streetmix/docs/technical/tests/index.rst

 Automatic deployment
 ++++++++++++++++++++

-The ``master`` branch is live: that means every commit or merged pull request that passes CI is automatically deployed to the production server.
+Every commit or merged pull request to the ``main`` branch that passes CI is automatically deployed to the staging server.

+Currently, there is no automatic deployment to the production server.
+We've noticed that each deploy introduces a small amount of lag while the server software restarts.
+As a result, we now manually trigger deployments to the production server.

 GitHub checks